Sound Thoma: Soundtrack

 The soundtrack was composed by Gopi Sundar, with lyrics by Murukan Kattakada, Nadirsha, Rajeev Alunkal.

 Reception

-Critical Reception
+Critical reception

 With an aggregate review score of 3/5 at "Reviewbol.com", the film earned mixed reviews from critics while response from the audience was generally positive.
-The film ultimately went on to become a box-office success and ran for over a 100 days.
+The film ultimately went on to become a box-office success and ran for over 100 days.